woakes070048/full-stack-fastapi-nextjs-llm-template/template/{{cookiecutter.project_slug}}/frontend/README.md

 ### Perfect For

-- 🤖 **AI Chatbots & Assistants** - PydanticAI agents with streaming responses
+- 🤖 **AI Chatbots & Assistants** - PydanticAI or LangChain agents with streaming responses
 - 📊 **ML Applications** - Background task processing with Celery/Taskiq
 - 🏢 **Enterprise SaaS** - Full auth, admin panel, webhooks, and more
 - 🚀 **Startups** - Ship fast with production-ready infrastructure